I can legally carry a concealed firearm in Virginia, but can I wear a COVID 19 protective mask while carrying concealed?

 Obtaining or previously having held a license to carry a firearm in this Commonwealth or a locality thereof, unless such license has been revoked for cause;

-Completing any firearms training or safety course or class, including an electronic, video or online course, conducted by a state-certified or NRA-certified firearms instructor;
+Completing any in-person firearms training or safety course or class, conducted by a state-certified or NRA-certified firearms instructor;

 Completing any governmental police agency firearms training course and qualifying to carry a firearm in the course of normal police duties; or